 -1 tablespoon Sonoma Farm Extra Virgin Olive Oil

 -4 (4-ounce) beef tenderloin steaks

 -1/4 teaspoon freshly ground black pepper

 2 tablespoons cold butter, cut into pieces

 4. Heat a cast-iron skillet over medium-high heat.
 Add 1 tablespoon olive oil to pan; swirl to coat.
 Sprinkle both sides of steaks evenly with 1/4 teaspoon salt and 1/4 teaspoon black pepper.
-Add steaks to pan; sauté for 3 minutes on each side or until desired degree of doneness.
+Add steaks to pan; sauté for 3 minutes on each side.
 Let steaks stand 5 minutes.

 5. Heat pan to high heat.
 Add reduced broth mixture to pan; stir in mustard and remaining 1/8 teaspoon salt.
 Remove from heat.
 Add butter to pan, 1 piece at a time, stirring with a whisk until each addition is incorporated.
 Place 1 steak on each of 4 plates; drizzle each serving with about 1 tablespoon sauce.
 Sprinkle each steak with 1/2 teaspoon thyme leaves, if desired.
 Divide the vegetable fries evenly among servings.